georgedobreff/discord-llm-bot/README.md

 * Web search via slash command `/search`

+* Image Generation using Stable Diffusion

+  - Hugging Face inference used and the offer free credits.

     #### Quality of life features

     * Artificial delay based on response length to simulate realistic typing.